ehmcruz/pacman-sdl-opengl/linux.md

 First, you need to download the following packages (considering you are using Ubuntu):

 - libglew-dev

 - libsdl2-dev

 - libboost-program-options-dev

+You also need libraries not included in your distro:

+- My-lib (https://github.com/ehmcruz/my-lib).
+Cmake is configured to search **my-lib** in the same parent folder as this repository.
+If you put somewhere else, just modify **CMakeLists.txt**.

 Then, to compile: